 Bỏ qua đến nội dung

-1) The monthly calculation method I’m using
+1) The monthly calculation method I’m currently using

 Step 3: Take the “actual bill paid”

-Step 4: Calculate 3 sufficient indicators
+Step 4: Calculate 3 key indicators

-2) My own real-life example
+2) My real-life example

-From my actual operating data:
+From real operating data:

-=> Savings: around 1.85 million VND/month
+=> Savings: about 1.85 million VND/month

 • Before investment: the unit price is clearly much higher